JamesJamesJamesJamesJame/Problems1C/README.md

 Problems 1C code repository.
 Data privacy.

 No dependencies, run all cells in 1C_QuantitativeNotebook.ipynd.
 Charts save automatically.
-All data is in the data folder
+All data is in the data folder Raw Survey Results and SQL Google Query also in repo